telefonicaid/perseo-fe/docs/developer/contributing.md

   before we can merge your contribution.
 * When adding content, please consider if it is widely valuable.
 Please don't add references or links to things you or your employer have created as others will do so if they appreciate it.
-* When reporting a vulnerability on the software, please, put in contact with IoT Agent Node Lib repository maintainers in order to discuss it in a private way.
+* When reporting a vulnerability on the software, please, put in contact with Perseo repository maintainers in order to discuss it in a private way.

 ## How to contribute